robincamille/bot-tutorial/put-your-bot-on-DreamHost.md

 ## Put your files in mybots/
 1. Using an FTP client (I like [Transmit](https://www.panic.com/transmit/) for Mac), navigate to your `mybots/` folder.
+1. Upload these files:
+	- Your bot's main `.py` script
+	- Your bot's `credentials.py` script
-1. Upload your bot's `.py` script(s) in there, along with any data files (like `.txt` files the bots use).
+	- Any data files (like `.txt` files the bots use).

-	- These files will reside on the same level as `bin/` and the other directories that were automatically added when you installed the virtual environment.
+These files will reside on the same level as `bin/` and the other directories that were automatically added when you installed the virtual environment.

 ## Make a shell script
 1. Make a new plaintext file that says this: